 - Keyword Usage: How will Google’s AI algorithm know what to rank your content for?
 The answer: Keywords.
 Boost your chances of being shown for the terms your audience are looking for by picking one strong keyword, and a handful of secondary phrases.
 Use them throughout your content wherever it sounds natural.

 - URL Structure: After Backlinko studied the top-ranking pages in Google, they found content with shorter URLs performed best, so stick to a handful of words (ideally your content’s keyword) when writing your URL — and don’t change it once it’s been published!

 - Backlinks: It’s almost impossible to rank without backlinks because RankBrain thinks: “If these sites are linking to this URL, it must be good/offer some value”.
 Start building links through guest posting, building infographics, and contributing value to HARO queries.

 - Social Signals: Google have said social shares don’t directly impact rankings, but CognitiveSEO found there a strong correlation between the two.
-Encourage readers to share content with their network by installing a social share plugin (like Social Warfare), and using Click to Tweet buttons throughout the content.
+Encourage readers to share content with their network by installing a social share plugin, and using Click to Tweet buttons throughout the content.

 3. Personalize content at every stage in the funnel